jgmailly/jgmailly.github.io/_projects/pygarg.md

 pip install pygarg
 ```

-See the technical report {% cite halPygarg2024 %} or the [GitHub](https://github.com/jgmailly/pygarg) repository for more details on how to use pygarg, via the command-line or as a library in your own Python script.
+See {% cite argAndComp2024b %} or the [GitHub](https://github.com/jgmailly/pygarg) repository for more details on how to use pygarg, via the command-line or as a library in your own Python script.